JeanRibes/gemini-ghost/README.md

 Chris Were and [this](https://share.tube/videos/watch/a44503e9-efdf-48ea-a30d-f5eec00214db) by Uoou are both excellent.

-They demonstrate the process using [Agate](https://github.com/mbrubeck/agate), but it should be straightfoward to adapt the steps to launching your Gemini capsule atop Titan II.
-Most of what you need is in this reposity; changing the configuration values to match your environment rather than mine should get you most of the way.
+They demonstrate the process using [Agate](https://github.com/mbrubeck/agate), but it should be straightfoward to adapt the steps.
+Most of what you need is in this reposity; simply change the configuration values to match your environment rather than mine.

 # Thanks